BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **Below, I will present the pseudocode of the backend/frontend interface at the CS side based on the three fundamental functions: create, get and set.**
 Other functions such as remove can easily be defined similarly.

-Firstly, I will start with the type traits metafunctions to support static type definitions.
+Firstly, I will start with the a couple of simple type traits metafunctions to support the static type definitions.
 The type traits involve the following functionality:
 1. **This is the most important part of the CS: Defining the type list (e.g. EO_Panel, EO_Mat1, etc.).** Extending the SAA by adding plugins require an update in this file. **This is the only location that the client needs to modify the core code while defining new plugins.**
 2. Some metafunctions to handle type list operations: Ex: Getting the Nth type in a type list.